gravyboat/densityio-homework-infra/README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair

-Head over to the cloudformation page and click on “create a new stack” then fill out the fields that don’t already have default values.
+Head over to the cloudformation page and click on “create a new stack” then Load the template file from this repo into Cloudformation.
+Hit next and fill out the fields that don’t already have default values.
 This stack will allow you to create multiple instances (Prod and QA for example) which you could then deploy to using Kubernetes.
 In this example we’re only configuring